chrispaynter/architecture/CQRS.md

 ## What to consider

-- Some information systems fit well with the notion that information
+- Some information systems fit well with the notion that information is updated in the same way that it is read.
+-